christopheml/soulshape-journal/README.md

 Soulshape Journal has been [added to Curseforge](https://www.curseforge.com/wow/addons/soulshape-journal) and should be available from your Curse/Overwolf client.

-### Using Ajour
+### Using a third party client and Github

+Most third-party clients allow installing addons directly from Github.

+#### Ajour

 Click "Install from an URL", paste `https://github.com/christopheml/soulshape-journal` and follow instructions.
-Ajour should pickup up updates when they're published.
+Ajour should pick up updates when they're published.

+#### WowUp

+Select "Get Addons", then on the top-right corner, click "Install from URL", paste `https://github.com/christopheml/soulshape-journal` and click "Import".
+WowUp should pick up updates when they're published.

 ### Manual installation from Github